 - Date acquired

-Once you finish you will have something that looks like this for each computer:
+Once you have the data, you should have a list that looks like the example below for each computer:

 - Front Desk Computer

-Compare each of your computers to our recommended and minimum requirements.
-Any that do not meet the minimum requirements should be marked for immediate replacement.
-Any computers that are more than three years old should be marked for possible replacement if the budget will allow it.
+Compare each of your computers to TaxSlayer Pro’s recommended and minimum requirements.
+Any computers that do not meet the minimum requirements should be marked for replacement as soon as possible.
+Any computers that are more than three years old should be marked for possible replacement if your budget allows it.

-Now let’s discuss purchasing strategy for new computers.
-There is only one rule: buy the fastest processor you can afford.
+There is only one recommendation when purchasing new computers: buy the fastest processor you can afford.
 Why?
-The processor is the one component of a computer that is difficult to upgrade.
-Almost anything else on the computer, such as the memory or hard drive, can be upgraded easily and inexpensively.
+The processor is the one component of a computer that is difficult to upgrade separately.

 If you have any questions regarding the upgrading or replacement of your computers, please call us at 706-868-0985.
-Our technical support representatives will be happy to discuss this with you.
+Our technical support representatives are here to help.